pka/qgpkg/README.rst

       write            Save QGIS project in GeoPackage
       read             Read QGIS project from GeoPackage

-Please note that the cli supports **only** for the `qgis extension`.
+Please note that the cli supports **only** for the "qgis extension".

 History
 -------
-This plugin was first implemented by Cédric Christen and Pirmin Kalberer (Sourcepole) using the `qgis_extension` approach.
+This plugin was first implemented by Cédric Christen and Pirmin Kalberer (Sourcepole) using the "qgis_extension" approach.
-Later it was forked by Joana Simoes and Paul van Genuchten (GeoCat), who added support to the `ows_extension`.
+Later it was forked by Joana Simoes and Paul van Genuchten (GeoCat), who added support to the "ows_extension".
 The fork was merged into the master branch, to create this version: a plugin which enables users to read projects using either geopackage extension.
 Support to writing in both extensions, is also envisioned for the near future.

 Compatibility
 -------------
-This plugin requires QGIS  >= 2.18, compiled using `Qt4` and `PyQt4`.
+This plugin requires "QGIS" >= 2.18, compiled using "Qt4" and "PyQt4".

-As the plugin reads `geopackages` generated by ArcGIS GeoCat Bridge, which uses a recent gdal version, in order to be able to open those files you **need** to compile QGIS with `gdal` >=2.0.
+As the plugin reads geopackages generated by ArcGIS GeoCat Bridge, which uses a recent gdal version, in order to be able to open those files you **need** to compile QGIS with "gdal" >=2.0.

 Unfortunately, in the ubuntu/linux public repositories, there are no QGIS packages compiled against gdal2.
-However if you are on OS X, you can use the package compiled by [King Chaos](http://www.kyngchaos.com/software/qgis).
+However if you are on OS X, you can use the package compiled by `King Chaos <http://www.kyngchaos.com/software/qgis>`_.

 Development
 -----------